 I look back now and wanting my foot in the door so badly and wanting the experience I needed to land a better job in the trucking world, I risked my own life along with theirs.

 I was green then, and shouldn’t have been with other new truck drivers and when I look back, I wonder what I was thinking.

 (Okotoks, Alberta, Canada)

 Finding the Right Driving Partner is the Secret to Team Driving

 Years ago, I drove with a partner, as a team driver.
 We owned the truck and reefer trailer, and hauled produce out of California.

 The truck was a very nice 2006 Peterbilt with a new Great Dane trailer, Thermo King Reef unit.

 We hauled a variety of products to the Southwestern U.S. from our Ontario base.
-The company we worked for out of Parry Sound, ON was owned by a ex-truck driver,
+The company we worked for out of Parry Sound, Ontario was owned

 We would load up our product, scale, balance out and his the road, for the long trip home.

 Team driving issues?
-A few minor ones.
+Yep, there were a few minor ones.
 We had difficulty agreeing on where to stop.
 We had very different food preferences so we’d compromise and alternate on choosing a truck stop.